 What’s the thought process behind this method

 The thought behind this opinion is as follows: 7 winds of 7 chulyos is based on that the Gemara in Menachos (Perek Hatecheiles) states “no less than 7, no more than 13.”
 Almost every commentary assumes that those numbers refer to 3-wind chulyos.
 However, the Gemara isn’t explicit in what exactly the numbers 7 or 13 refer to.
-So of course there’s at least one Rabbi that disagrees with that concept: the Raavad (R’ Natronai Gaon).
-The Raavad opines that 7-13 refers to winds and not chulyos.
+So of course there’s at least one Rabbi that disagrees with that concept: the Raavad (R’ Avraham Ben David) as well as R’ Natronai Gaon (Natronai ben Hilai).
+Both opine that 7-13 refers to winds and not chulyos.
 That’s why R’ Schachter chose to do 7 of 7, to satisfy all.

 Next are the knots.
 Rashi/Tosafos introduced knots, so R’ Schachter decided to incorporate that as well.